 Are appointments required?

-Writing appointments are strongly recommended.
-While we do our best to accommodate drop-ins, we cannot guarantee that students without appointments will be seen.
+Writing appointments are strongly recommended, but drop-ins are welcome.
+Unfortunately, we cannot guarantee that students without appointments will be seen.
 Scheduling an appointment in advance is the only way to ensure that you will be able to meet with a consultant on a specific day and at a preferred time.

 Appointments are not needed for drop-in hours in the library (ML 1027).

 How far in advance should I schedule an appointment?

 Because our appointments are on a first-come first-served basis, we recommend scheduling your appointment at least one week before the paper's due date.
 During high demand weeks (such as midterms and finals), we recommend that you contact us two to three weeks in advance.